What You Need to Know About Tax Examiner, Collector, or Revenue Agent

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In 2016, there was an estimated number of 62,100 jobs in the United States for Tax Examiner, Collector, or Revenue Agent.
+There were about 62,100 jobs for Tax Examiner, Collector, or Revenue Agent in 2016 (in the United States).
 There is little to no growth in job opportunities for Tax Examiner, Collector, or Revenue Agent.
 There will be an estimated 4,200 positions for Tax Examiner, Collector, or Revenue Agent per year.

 The states with the most job growth for Tax Examiner, Collector, or Revenue Agent are Nevada, Arkansas, and Oregon.
 Watch out if you plan on working in Michigan, Missouri, or New Jersey.
 These states have the worst job growth for this type of profession.